Max-Garza/MSDAIS/README.md

 The biggest advantages to Obsidian.md compared to traditional note-taking are that it allows one to see and form connections between ideas and to more easily consolidate their knowledge on a subject, regardless of where and when they learned something.

 ## OBSIDIAN.MD LINK STRUCTURE
 All files in the 1.X.X. family have conceptual notes embedded within them.
-Meanwhile, files in the 2.X.X. family may contain links or embeds, but they are unimportant as they are temporary.
+Meanwhile, files in the 2.X.X. family may contain links to external sources but will not link to other notes collected here.

 Conceptual notes link between one another.
 Typically, links are made to concepts that must be known to understand the note at hand.
 For instance, the concept "Butterfly Lifecycle" requires one to understand what a chrysalis is, so a link is made to "Chrysalis" within "Butterfly Life Cycle."